yujenyu/Group11_Project/Meetings/meeting.md

 ### Agenda

-Overview the timeline of art history.
+Overview of the timeline of art history.

 ### Notes & decisions

 Talk about details of each period, and decide to focus on which period.
+We decided to focus on western art history; especially, the art movements after Renaissance.
+Also, we focused on the painting, excluding other forms of art.

 ### Next steps

-Teamworks for timeline of art history.
+Teamworks for the timeline of art history.